 CANVAS Built-in Accessibility Checker

-MORE: How do I use the Accessibility Checker in the Rich Content Editor?
+MORE: Accessibility Checker in the Rich Content Editor?

 CANVAS Module Layout